旧マバラカット西飛行場の日本軍トンネル THE JAPANESE WWII TUNNEL AT THE FORMER MABALACAT WEST AIRFIELD

 THE TUNNEL OF CAPTAIN INAGAKI 稲垣船長のトンネル

 Seventy-five years since the end of WWII in the Philippines, and same goes to the battle at Clark Field, the tunnel at Babang Dapu, on the edge of Mabalacat West still exists.
 A CDC marker is placed near the entrance, calling it Seki tunnel.
 On my part, I call it more appropriately as Inagaki tunnel, in remembrance of the Japanese in command of the area at Babang Dapu-Mabalacat West airfield in late 1944 until January 1945 with the 52nd Independent Airfield Company assigned in the sector of the Eguchi Shitai.
-I had been to this tunnel several times, but I was not given the opportunity to conduct a comprehensive field survey and inspection, until lately, with the assistance of Roger Dela Cruz, was able to plan and initiate field recon and investigation.
+I had been to this tunnel several times, but I was not given the opportunity to conduct a comprehensive field survey and inspection, until lately, with the assistance of Roger Dela Cruz, was able to plan and initiate field recon.

 During actual exploration conducted on the morning of October 2, 2020, we were able to do measurement of the inside of the tunnels and its laterals.
 The tunnel has 3 laterals, with the left and right main tunnel routes and the main entrance.
 A combine length of the tunnel can reach an estimated total of more than 350 feet.
 Although, the inside of the tunnel and the laterals contain mounds of soil debris, evident of recent human activity, it may be deduced based on our observation that an average of about 3 meters wide and 2.5 meters in height can be concluded.
 In addition, we observed that there was massive black coloring on the surface of the tunnel and its laterals, indicating that massive flame throwers were used by the 129th Infantry during the battle to flush out the Japanese defenders holed inside.
 We were also able to do photo and video documentation of our exploration in order to make necessary historical and scientific study of this relic history of WWII.